Justice Department seeks Tesla automated driving documents

 "To our knowledge no government agency in any ongoing investigation has concluded that any wrongdoing occurred," Tesla said in the filing Tuesday with the Securities and Exchange Commission.

-The Austin, Texas, electric vehicle maker cautioned that if the government decides to pursue an enforcement action, it could possibly have a material adverse impact on its business.
+The Austin, Texas, electric vehicle maker, which manufactures many of its vehicles in Fremont, cautioned that if the government decides to pursue an enforcement action, it could possibly have a material adverse impact on its business.

 Messages were left Tuesday seeking comment from the Justice Department and from Tesla, which has disbanded its media relations department.